Enter your state

 Medicare resources in Mississippi

-Mississippi Medicare Savings Programs: Mississippi beneficiaries can apply for programs that offer financial assistance to people enrolled in Medicare with low incomes.
-These programs offer discounts on expenses that aren't covered by Medicare, such as premiums, deductibles, and copayments.
+Medicare Savings Programs in Mississippi: Mississippi beneficiaries can apply for programs through Mississippi Medicaid that offer financial assistance.
+Some programs may offer discounts on expenses that aren't covered by Medicare, such as premiums, deductibles, and copayments.

-Mississippi State Health Insurance Counseling and Assistance Program (SHIP): The State Health Insurance Assistance Program (SHIP) is a program sponsored by the Mississippi Department of Human Services and the Centers for Medicare & Medicaid Services (CMS).
-The program can answer your questions about various topics including Medicare Advantage, Medicare Part D, and Medicare Supplement plans.
+Mississippi State Health Insurance Counseling and Assistance Program (SHIP): SHIP is a program sponsored by the Mississippi Department of Human Services and the Centers for Medicare & Medicaid Services (CMS).
+The program can answer your questions about various topics related to health insurance.